Denis21M/Restauranty-End-to-End-DevOps-Deployment/README.md

 - ELK stack collects logs from all services: Centralized log collection and analysis

-    - clone kube-prometheus repo to get the prometheus stack:
+    - clone kube-prometheus repo to get the prometheus stack, then the follow steps:
     1. Set up custom manifest monitor+log folder containing following sub folders setup (namespace.yml and rbac.yml specific for AKS) monitoring (prometheus-config.yml and grafana,yml)